 Howl stands out from the cookie-cutter clubs of Power Plant Live with its innovative theme: dueling pianos and a back-up band play...

 Vaccaro's serves some of the best desserts and coffee in town.
 The cannolis are legendary.

-301 E Pratt St · interesting places nearby
+301 E Pratt St, Piers 3 & 5 · interesting places nearby

 Baltimore Maritime Museum information

-Ship-lovers can take a tour through four historic ships: a Coast Guard cutter, lightship, submarine and the USS Constellation , one of the last sail-powered warships built (in 1797) by the US Navy.
-Admission to the 1856 Seven Foot Knoll Lighthouse on Pier 5 is free.
+Ship-lovers can take a tour through four historic ships: a Coast Guard cutter that saw action in Pearl Harbor, a 1930 lightship, a submarine active in WWII and the USS Constellation – one of the last sail-powered warships built (in 1797) by the US Navy.
+Admission to the 1856 Seven Foot Knoll Lighthouse, on Pier 5, is free.